 A student visa is necessary to be able to study in UAE.
-Generally, you need to have a sponsor for your visa that may be a friend or a relative.
+Generally, you need to have a sponsor for your visa who may be a friend or a relative.
 However, you can also apply without a sponsor.
 Dubai offers its students a student residence visa for only one year at a time, but it can be renewed further.
 The application cost for a student visa will cost up to 3000 AED (60,300 INR roughly) and a deposit of 1,000 AED (20,100 INR) is also required.

 We know that Dubai can be an expensive country to study, but the city never disappoints those who wish to study there.
 After learning about the average costs of studying in Dubai, your next step should be looking out for different kinds of scholarships.
-Here is a list of different kinds of scholarships that you can avail yourself in Dubai-
+Here is a list of different kinds of scholarships that you can avail yourself of in Dubai-

 - The Benjamin A. Gilman International Scholarships